1902 Indian Head Penny: Value, Errors, and Rarity

 Why Is the Indian Penny Popular?

-During these events, many coins were melted, sacrificed.
-It makes the survivors valuable not only materially, but spiritually too.
+During these events, many coins were melted down and sacrificed.
+It makes the survivors valuable not only materially but also spiritually.
 The memories of these events, good and bad, are forever engraved in the metal.

 Historically, the Indian penny had no other mint marks, and the tradition was kept up to the 1907 Indian Penny.
 The latter 1908 and 1909 had S-mint marks from San-Francisco.